Revival Process: Reaction and resistance

 In spite of the high number of fatalities among the Muslim community, organized armed resistance to the "Revival Process" never arose.
 Explanations for why resistance remained non-violent are varied (in contrast to contemporaneous armed movements in places like Northern Ireland).
 Rumen Avramov, who was an economic advisor to Bulgaria's first non-communist president, Zhelyu Zhelev, claims that the extreme level of repression carried out by the People's Republic of Bulgaria prevented the development of armed opposition.

-Over 600 unorganized acts of "terror" were officially recorded by Sofia during the 1980s, with the regime blaming Turks and Muslims for the acts, as well as their opposition groups (such as the Turkish National Liberation Movement in Bulgaria which formally eschewed violence).
+Over 600 unorganized acts of "terror" were officially recorded by Sofia during the 1980s, with the regime blaming Turks and Muslims for the acts, as well as their opposition groups.
 Of those alleged 600 attacks, the vast majority cannot be explained conclusively.
-Of the 600, the only attack in which people undoubtedly lost their lives occurred in the village of Bunovo on March 9, 1985 wherein 6 people died.
+Regardless, at least some of the attacks did occur.
+For instance, 7 people lost their lives occurred in the village of Bunovo.

 It is possible that some of the attacks were carried out or entirely fabricated by the Bulgarian regime in order to drum up support from the non-Muslim population.
 For example, upon the opening of secret police archives after the fall of the Communist regime, it was discovered that the perpetrators of two high-profile attacks allegedly committed by Turks in 1984, one at the Varna airport and another at the Plovidv rail station, were agents of the secret police.

 As a result of Muslim resistance to Bulgarianization and the "Revival Process", the government concluded that a subset of the Muslim population was intractable and could not be assimilated.
 The emigration of this subset was thus to be encouraged actively.

 1989 ethnic cleansing

-Muslim Protests

-Emboldened by instability in the communist Eastern Bloc, in early 1989, Turks and Muslims took to the streets of Bulgaria in a wave of protests that ultimately totaled around 60,000 participants.
-The regime responded by arresting many, ultimately deporting more than 1,000 "'ringleaders'" to Austria and Yugoslavia.